edgexfoundry/edgex-docs/docs_src/security/Ch-Authenticating.md

   // to obtain a JWT and adds an Authorization header to the HTTP request err := jwtSecretProvider.AddAuthenticationData(req);
 ```

-### Remote Service-to-Service - Using API Gateway

-This scenario is not currently supported,
-as most services that a remote EdgeX service would need are blocked at the API gateway.
-Additionally, the built-in service clients are not reverse-proxy-aware,
-and would be dropped at the API gateway due to a lack of a service prefix in the URL.

-Instead, adopters should investigate advanced network topologies such as
-zero-trust networks, network overlays, network tunnels, or similar solutions
-that can create a virtual local network.

 ## Implementation Notes